US denies Syrian state media reports of US missile attack on Homs air base

-(CNN)The Pentagon has denied Syrian claims the US attacked a Homs air base Sunday, hours after President Donald Trump tweeted "Animal Assad" would have a "big price to pay" for an alleged chemical weapons attack.
+(CNN)The Pentagon has denied Syrian claims the US attacked a Homs air base Sunday, hours after President Donald Trump tweeted "Animal Assad" would have a "big price to pay" for an alleged chemical weapons attack in the city of Douma.

 Syrian State TV said the T-4 airbase in Homs, in the country's west, had been hit by "several missiles" in a "likely attack by the US," early Monday morning local time.